To find out more, including how to control cookies, see here:

 What is limerence?

 Limerence is a strong and persistent feeling of love and attraction toward someone that we are not in a relationship with.
+If the object of your spouse’s limerence returns those feelings, it is not limerence.
 The old expression for this is to “have a crush” on someone.
 It can start as an occasional thought and reach the level of an obsession.
 At this level, it can interfere with concentration and cause distancing behavior in current relationships.
 Limerence cannot be consciously switched off by the person experiencing it.

 Common characteristics of limerence: